 I’m vocal about my anti-consumption and anti-wastage beliefs.
 I ask publicity folk to observe the messaging on my blog, only send appropriate products and to check with me first before wasting stamps, carbon miles, packaging, the postman’s time etc. That said I’m always very grateful when care and consideration goes into sharing products/experiences with me.

-But only if I personally use the product/service or if the take-home for readers fits with my messaging, and only if the product/service helps the lives of readers who frequent this blog.
+But only if I personally used the product/service or if the take-home for readers fits with my messaging, and only if the product/service helps the lives of readers who frequent this blog.
+I may do them again, if I can see broad worth.

 I don’t do fake Facebook posts

-I don’t like the idea of paid Facebook shares, even on my Facebook ‘Like’ pages (as opposed to my personal one).
-I get approached often to do them, but I am now declining.
+I don’t like the idea of paid Facebook shares, even on my Facebook Page (as opposed to my personal one).
+I get approached often to do them, but decline.
 It just feels grubby.

 When something feels grubby, I don’t do it.
 That’s my barometer.

 I do these very selectively.
-I front a few charities, mostly focused on food, anti-wastage and homelessness issues.
-I’ve also just become a spokesperson for a program called Target100, an initiative that shares sustainable meat eating and farming messages between consumers and farmers.
-I’m being paid to help share these Target 100 messages.
-I’ll be posting more on this on the blog shortly.
+And pretty much never.
+I was once a spokesperson for a program called Target100, an initiative that shares sustainable meat eating and farming messages between consumers and farmers.
+I was paid to help share these Target 100 messages.
+Some government tourism bodies will support me on a camping or hiking trip.
+I’m never paid, but, um, they might cover my campground fee and the cost of hiring a car to get there.
+You can see these here.